Syria, Iraq and Jordan

 On 15 March 2011, a small group of demonstrators in Damascus staged a protest against the rule of President Bashar al-Assad.
 Within days, the protests had spread, and some demonstrators had been shot by government forces.

 We have been working with local church partners in Syria since early 2012, ensuring that people affected by the crisis have food, relief supplies and safe places to stay.
-We are also supporting Syrian refugees in Lebanon, Jordan, Iraq and Turkey.

 "We had a normal life.
 And then suddenly we had nothing.
 We were cold, hungry and alone….
 My father received a phone call saying he should leave or he will be killed.
 We left the house straight away, without time to pack.
 We learned that our house was burned down later.
 We fled along back roads and through fields to avoid checkpoints.
 We walked across the border".